haikalllp/Shrewd-Macro-XD/docs/implementation_plan.md

 - **Status**: Not Started

 ### 14. Update MacroForm to implement IMacroView
 - **Description**: Update the MacroForm class to implement the IMacroView interface.
 Remove business logic from the form and delegate tasks to the MacroPresenter.
 Update event handlers to call methods on the presenter.
+Remove direct event handler assignments from designer file and handle them programmatically.
 - **Complexity**: 8/10
-- **Status**: Not Started
+- **Status**: In Progress

 ### 15. Create unit test project
 - **Description**: Create a unit test project in the tests/ directory using xUnit.
 Set up the project to test the core components of the application, including hook initialization, jitter and recoil reduction logic, configuration loading/saving, and macro state management.